TC

 What is keyword density?

-What is a good keyword density for SEO?
+What is the ideal keyword density for SEO?